anik8das/SQLAlchemy-RealEstate/README.md

 ## Introduction
-SQLAlchemy implementation of a real estate company representation.
+SQLAlchemy implementation of a real estate company representation for a school assignment.
 Used Data Normalization for reducing redundancy and Indices to retrieve data more quickly.

 - create.py creates the Tables
 - insert_data.py inserts the data into the Tables